daaronr/fundraising_data_pull/README.md

 It also creates 2 all_* files that increase in size every time you run the script - this is to capture data changes and to retain data from expired pages (which can't be accessed through the api).

-The charities that this script uses (in effective_charities.csv) are all recommended by one or more organisations associated with effective alturism: https://www.givewell.org/ https://www.thelifeyoucansave.org/ https://ea-foundation.org/
+The charities that this script uses (in effective_charities.csv) are all recommended by one or more organisations associated with effective altruism: https://www.givewell.org/ https://www.thelifeyoucansave.org/ https://ea-foundation.org/